Graphic of a magnet attracting leads

 When comparing demand generation vs. lead generation, think of demand generation as a strategy to make a large volume of potential clients aware of your product in a way that inspires trust and generates interest.

-Lead generation, on the other hand, filters through your prospects to find high-quality leads that match your ideal customer profile (ICP) and systematically convert them to customers through deliberate and targeted marketing.
+Lead generation filters through your prospects to find high-quality leads that match your ideal customer profile (ICP) and systematically convert them to customers through deliberate and targeted marketing.

-Lead gen. and demand gen. are key marketing strategies for generating pipeline.
+Lead generation and demand generation are key marketing strategies for generating pipeline.
 They work hand-in-hand, and sales and marketing teams can run both campaigns simultaneously.

 Top 5 B2B demand gen. best practices to skyrocket awareness and attract high-quality leads